Good Morning Warren and Friends,

 2. Tesla 3?
 How can you recommend a car that doesn’t actually exist yet?
 Sure, if Tesla comes out with the Tesla 3 on time and on budget, with the specs that have been promised, then it might be a good car for the OP to look into.
 But right now it only exists in Elon Musk’s head.

 I was talking about two different hypothetical vehicles; the Tesla 3 and the Volvo XC 90 PHEV.
-Neither have come out yet.
+Neither has come out yet.

 4. Jag XE Sat in the new Jaguar XE at the auto show.
 I thought it was a beautiful car.
 The interior felt quite cozy (and maybe a little cramped).
 I was impressed by how quiet it was inside the doors closed.
 You didn’t hear any of the outside noise.
 If only I had $50K I didn’t need…